WUR-AI/diffWOFOST/docs/examples.md

 #

-## Hybrid modelling
+## Optimization with diffWOFOST

-We provide an example notebook showing hybrid modelling with `diffWOFOST`.
+We provide an example notebook showing optimization of models' parameters with `diffWOFOST`.
 To get familiar with the concepts and implementation, check out `Introduction` in the documentation.

 |    |                |
 |--------|-----------------------------------------------------|